MEET-microbit-project/microbit-macau/Handbook.md

 engineering and science in England in the Victorian age added to the momentum towards actual robotics.
-Charles Babbage (1791-1871) worked to develop the foundations of computer science in the early-to-mid nineteenth century, his most successful projects being the difference engine and the analytical engine.
+Charles Babbage (1791-1871) worked to develop the foundations of computer science in the early-to-mid the nineteenth century, his most successful projects being the difference engine and the analytical engine.

 Automata continued to provide entertainment